 A: When a worker dies at work or is found dead in the workplace in an area where the worker had a right to be in the course of his or her employment, it is presumed that the death was work-related unless it is proven otherwise.
 The deceased worker’s family may be entitled to burial expenses and benefits for a limited time for accepted claims.
 Learn more about work-related deaths and support for families.

-A: If you are injured at work, there are three things you need to do immediately: Seek medical attention, report your injury to your employer and report your injury to the WCB using a Worker’s Initial Report of Injury (W1) form.
+A: If you are injured at work, there are three things you need to do immediately: Seek medical attention, report your injury to your employer and report your injury to the WCB using a Worker’s Initial Report of Injury (W1) online form.
+Learn about the online services available and how they can help you with the claims process.